jagenjo/litescene.js/guides/shaders.md

 this.createUniform("Scale","u_tex_scale","number",1, {min:0, max:1}); //create a uniform for the shader
-this.createSampler("Texture","u_texture", { magFilter: GL.LINEAR, missing: "white"} ); //create a sampler (texture) for the shader this.createProperty("Node",null, LS.TYPES.NODE ); //create a property not meant to be send to the shader (to use with onPrepare) this.render_state.depth_test = false; //the flags to use when rendering
+this.createSampler("Texture","u_texture", { magFilter: GL.LINEAR, missing: "white"} ); //create a sampler (texture) for the shader this.createProperty("Node",null, LS.TYPES.NODE ); //create a property not meant to be send to the shader (to use with onPrepare or onRenderInstance) this.render_state.depth_test = false; //the flags to use when rendering
 ```

 This function will be called once the shader is assigned to the material.

+The valid types for uniforms are:
+- number for float
+- vec2,vec3,vec4
+- color for vec3
+- texture, cubemap

 ## RenderState ##